jcnmsg/goodreads-download-buttons/README.md

 # Goodreads Download Buttons

-A browser extension that adds download buttons to books on Goodreads and automatically opens a new tab with a search query on Anna's Archive and AudioBook Bay.
+A browser extension that adds download buttons to books on Goodreads and automatically opens a new tab with a search query on Anna's Archive/Libgen and AudioBook Bay.
 Works with any Chromium-based browser (tested on Google Chrome and Microsoft Edge).

 <details>
   <summary>Screenshot </summary>